The following is general information about property taxes. It does not replace a lawyer’s advice about a specific legal problem.

 I disagree with the assessed value of my property.
 What can I do?

-You have the right to appeal your property assessment if you disagree with it.
+You can appeal your property assessment if you disagree with it.
+Assessments are mailed out in January each year.
 You must appeal within 31 days of receiving your Assessment Notice in the mail or epost.

+It is a good idea to contact PVSC before you decide if you are going to appeal your assessment.
 Contact PVSC toll free at 1-800-380-7775 or visit their website at www.pvsc.ca/en/home/howassessmentworks/appealinformation/default.aspx for more information about the appeal process.

 What happens if I don’t pay my property tax?